My name is Chelsea

 So, here I stand today a strong, honest, healthy and sober woman who is not only leading a life she never thought possible but is showing her daughter how to lead a life worth living.
 I have an established career and have recently started my own company “Live Naturally Co.”
 I hope to inspire others, including those who are struggling with addiction, to see that right choices lead to better lives.
 My 8 years of sobriety and happiness confirms the need for addicts or anyone really, to surround themselves with positivity and the “right people” in order to stay on the path that leads to them finding their true self.
 I hope I can be a positive person in YOUR life and lead YOU to making better choices for yourself and your family one recipe and DIY at a time.

 What made me happy was growing up with an abundance of animals on a small farm and being outside in the dirt.
 I loved caring for the animals, as they are so innocent and perfect, just like children.
 I embraced learning and experiencing new things every single day.
 I loved anything that had to do with nature.
 As long as I was active, I was happy.
 I loved going to an agricultural high school and majoring in agricultural mechanics, wood working, welding and small engine repair .
 I also loved decorating the house or bringing rooms back to life with frugality.
 I look at the world now and it is so cluttered with commercialism and a buy this, buy that mentality.
 Everything is wrapped in plastic or made to be “convenient” when in fact we are killing this place we call home.
-I feel like sometimes we are being mislead like a herd of sheep.
+I feel like we are being mislead like a herd of sheep.
 All of those products that are getting pushed our way are filled with chemicals and fillers and a bunch of other stuff that we don’t want in or around our bodies.
 Even the products that claim to be all natural are NOT, except for a very few.
 I am done with it!